Classacre/MOG-Simulator/technical-spec.md

    - Ensure each dungeon has exactly one entrance path

 5. **Resource Distribution**:
-   - Assign high resource values to basin cells
+   - Assign high resource values to basin cells, including health and energy
+   - Basins replenish their resources over time.
-   - Create resource gradients that decrease with distance from basins
+   - Create resource gradients that decrease with distance from basins.
-   - Add random resource hotspots throughout the maze
+   - Add random resource hotspots throughout the maze.

 ### Agent Decision Making